-The Skorpion Zinc mine was placed under Care and Maintenance in May 2020 following slope failures in the open pit.
+The Skorpion Zinc mine and Refinery was placed under Care and Maintenance in May 2020 following slope failures in the open pit.
 This was deemed to have an economic impact on both the Rosh Pinah community and the Namibian economy as a whole.
-To prolong the life of the Skorpion Zinc facilities and to reduce the economic and social impacts of a full-scale closure of the site, the operation proposed to convert the asset into a toll smelter, by converting it to process zinc sulphide concentrates, instead of zinc oxide ores.
+To prolong the life of the Skorpion Zinc facilities and to reduce the economic and social impacts of full-scale closure of the site, the Company is working on a project to convert the existing facility into a zinc sulphide concentrate treatment smelter.
 An application for an environmental clearance certificate was submitted for the conversion of the Skorpion Zinc Refinery.
 This was granted by the Ministry of Environment, Forestry and Tourism (MEFT) on the on the 31 August 2020 to 31 August 2023.
 The conversion and modification to the Skorpion Zinc (Namzinc) Refinery will enable the treatment of zinc sulphide (ZnS) concentrate that will be transported from their sister company Black Mountain Mining (Pty) Ltd, Gamsberg Mine, Northern Cape, South Africa.